-The Hammer candlestick formation is a significant bullish reversal candlestick pattern that mainly occurs at the bottom of downtrends.
+The Hammer candlestick formation is viewed as a bullish reversal candlestick pattern that mainly occurs at the bottom of downtrends.

 The Hammer formation is created when the open, high, and close are roughly the same price.
 Also, there is a long lower shadow, twice the length as the real body.